Ruslan-Tymoshchuk/Stream-FlatMap-Refuel-Calculator/README.md

 ---Input Specification:

-The input is a list of maps (or dictionaries), where each map represents a user's fuel bills.
+The input is a list of maps, where each map represents a user's fuel bills.

 Each map contains:

 User ID (String): A unique identifier for the user.

 Fuel Bill (Bill): An object representing the details of the fuel transaction.

-This object include:
-Liters (Integer): The amount of fuel (in liters) refueled in that transaction.
+This object include: Liters (Integer): The amount of fuel (in liters) refueled in that transaction.

 Date (Date): The date of the transaction to facilitate filtering by the specified date range.